BennyOe/Gdx-Normal-Light/README.md

-# GDX-2D-Light – A Dynamic 2D Lighting Engine for LibGDX
+# GDX-Normal-Light – A Dynamic 2D Lighting Engine for LibGDX

 **GDX-2D-Light** is a 2D lighting engine for LibGDX that supports real-time dynamic lighting, normal mapping, and Box2D-based shadows.
 It is designed for easy integration into various project structures — offering a high-level API for `scene2d` users and a low-level API for ECS-based architectures.